Bootstrapping My SaaS to 1 Million ARR

 Don’t sit there and complain about how great others are doing on Facebook.

-We didn’t want to trade our time for money.
+Not trade our time for money.

-Or eat out of someone’s hand.
+Not eat out of someone’s hand.

-We didn’t want to have to rely on a few big clients.
-Instead, we wanted a wide spectrum of smaller clients so none could dictate what we had to do.
+Not depend a lot on a few clients, but have a wide spectrum of smaller clients so none can dictate to us what to do.

 A bootstrapped and product-based software business was clearly the right type of business to fulfill our personal goals.

-Bootstrapping a Product Business
+Bootstrapping a product business.

-So, we read books about bootstrapping, SaaS, marketing, products, passive revenue, and financial freedom.
+We read books about bootstrapping, SaaS, marketing, products, passive revenue, and financial freedom.
 For hours, days, weeks, and months.
 Every spare moment.

-And we dedicated ourselves to learning how bootstrapped SaaS companies succeeded.
+We would look up, dig, and find out how bootstrapped SaaS companies succeeded.
 Or why they failed.
 How much they grew in the first year.
 How they came up with their first idea.

 That meant that half of our revenue was lost.
 We were making a loss, working our ass off day and night.
 Weekends included.

-But we didn’t want to drop our software service business all of a sudden, just in case the SaaS product didn’t work out.
+We didn’t want to drop our software service business all of a sudden, just in case the SaaS product didn’t work out.
 And obviously, we needed the cash to self-fund our own products.

 We had to work ourselves out of this.
 With sweat, weekend work, and less money.